 There was a lot of insight into Zimbabwean culture, which I enjoyed.
 I also liked that the writers provided some context into what was going on at the different time periods that the pen pal letters were written.
-I think it made the story more real to think of different important events like 9-11, and then consider how it affected the young American girl and the hopeful Zimbabwean boy differently.
+I think it made the story more real to think of different important events like 9/11, and then consider how they affected the lives of the young American girl and the hopeful Zimbabwean boy, differently.

 I listened to the audiobook, and I liked how they used different actors to play Martin and Caitlin.
 You could tell which character was ‘speaking’ from the voice, accent, and tone.
-Martin was so effusive in his letters, and maintained a formal tone.
+Martin was so effusive in his letters, and maintained a formal tone (which reminded me of my grandfather).
 Caitlin, on the other hand, was more chatty and informal, she used a lot of American-lingo.
-For some reason, Martin reminded me of my grandpa (which was nice 😊).

-One of the things I didn’t like about the story was the (brief) discussions about race.
+One of the things I didn’t like about the story were the (brief) discussions about race.
 It’s clear that Caitlin’s relationship with Martin taught her a lot about privilege and empathy for less-privileged people.
-But I found that the discussions she had about privilege lacked nuance or depth.
-There were some instances of insensitivities with issues related to Black and African culture.
-I’ll chalk that up to her ignorance as a teen in a predominantly white area, and maybe I shouldn’t expect too much nuance from such a young person.
+But I found that the discussions she had about (racial and economic) privilege lacked nuance or depth.
+There were some instances of insensitivity with issues related to Black and African culture.
+I’ll chalk that up to her ignorance as a teen, growing up in a predominantly white area.

 I think the book turned into borderline poverty-porn at some point in the story.
 I don’t want to give too many details away.
 But I will say that the writers got repetitive in describing the poverty that Martin faced, and how much help he needed.
 At some point it just felt like they were saying it to elicit some emotive response from the reader, instead of just aiding the progression of the story.
 Which felt a little exploitative in my opinion.